Alexander Zverev: the consistent threat who defies betting markets

 Zverev's head-to-head records reveal where he wins — and where the market should adjust.

-His H2H records from our dataset (2022-2025):
+His H2H records from our dataset:

-The Medvedev record at 2-7 is the most striking finding in the entire dataset.
+The Medvedev record at 2–7 is the most striking finding in the dataset.
 Medvedev's flat, heavy ball and precision baseline game appears to be a structural matchup problem for Zverev.
 Markets pricing Zverev as favourite against Medvedev deserve close scrutiny — the historical record does not support it.

 The 2–6 record against Alcaraz and 2–5 against Sinner confirm that Zverev sits one tier below the very top in direct matchups.
 He can beat both players — 2 wins against each confirms this — but the frequency is insufficient to justify short-odds favouritism against either.